Inhalt:

 Design

 I really like the design: simple, slim and with pleasantly thin edges.
 The green accents of the imprints are discreet, so that the monitor also cuts a respectable figure at a workstation.
 Even the back doesn’t need to hide – no distracting lettering, stickers or oversized nameplates detract from the clean look with sharp edges.
-In keeping with the company name, the details have a pleasantly sci-fi military look without being obtrusive.
+In keeping with the company name, the details have a pleasantly sci-fi military feel without being obtrusive.
 Really well done, TitanArmy!

 Frameless design?